aashi291/team15-SDLC-AUG_Batch/1_Requirements/Readme.md

 ### What
 This utility is used to back test the rule based trading strategy.
 ### When
-This can be used to the retail trader want to test new trading strategy or check it the strategy works on a perticular stock.
+This can be used to the retail trader want to test new trading strategy or check it the strategy works on a particular stock.
 ### Where
 This can be used in stock market.
 ### How